dangduc/dangduc.github.com/_posts/2011-10-21-popular-cringe-inducing-words.md

 ### Fun-sized

 Self-description of women online.
 I think the term refers to their petiteness and height deficiency  -*"I'm not short, I'm fun-sized"*.
 First, I imagine these women are the size of the toys in *The Indian in the Cupboard* (which by the way is a most awkward-sounding title).
-Secondly, I think such a woman is misinformed about the term at best, and unintelligent at worse.
+Secondly, I think such women are misinformed about the term at best, and unintelligent at worse.
 Thirdly, it conveys a sort of immature sexuality.

+Miniature candy bars?
+We unwrap and quickly consume them.
+Many can be eaten in a night.
+They require low commitment, because they can be finished very quickly unlike full-sized ones.

 What I'm saying is the term comes with a lot of baggage.
 It is simple enough to state that oneself is five foot zero inches.
 These days, I cringe a bit every time I buy a small package of candy at the movies.
-I think an angel loses a wing each time this word is read.

 ### Epic